Monday, August 28 – Gerry Stockhausen’s birthday week — in memory

 “The kingdom of heaven is like treasure hidden in a field which someone has found; he hides it again, goes off happy, sells everything he owns and buys the field.”

 p.s.
-One of Gerard Manley Hopkins’ poems comes to mind thinking of Stock on his 2017 birthday.
+One of Gerard Manley Hopkins’ poems comes to mind when I remember Stock on his birthday.

 Best to read the poem out loud, with pauses.
 That’s especially true with Hopkin’s dense and demanding poems.
 His poems open their meaning more after 3 or 4 readings.

 Of the rolling level underneath him steady air, and striding

 High there, how he rung upon the rein of a wimpling wing

 In his ecstasy! then off, off forth on swing,

 As a skate’s heel sweeps smooth on a bow-bend: the hurl

 Rebuffed the big wind.
 My heart in hiding